Set Encoding Format¶

 will write a text using the selected encoding.

-Actually, the interpretations of the byte sequence shown in the intro of this blog were generated using the above statements.
+Actually, the interpretations of the byte sequence shown in the introduction of this article were generated using the above statements.

 Was this helpful ?